 Weekly

-- Pediatric Grand Rounds at all sites are department-wide presentations on topics ranging from cutting-edge research to important clinical innovations or new developments in medical-education.
+• Pediatric Grand Rounds at all sites are department-wide presentations on topics ranging from cutting-edge research to important clinical innovations or new developments in medical-education.
 Presenters include UCLA faculty, as well as invited national or international experts.
-UCLA Grand Rounds are teleconferenced on Friday mornings to Miller Children's, Olive View, and UCLA Medical Center, Santa Monica.
+UCLA Grand Rounds are teleconferenced on Friday mornings to Olive View and UCLA Santa Monica Medical Center.

-- Continuity Clinic Conference takes place at the start of every continuity clinic session.
-Based on the Yale Outpatient Pediatric Curriculum, which is case-based interactive learning modules, about 50 topics are covered, one topic per week, including child development, well-child care, and common outpatient primary care issues.
+• Continuity Clinic Conference takes place as part of the Thurs AM didactic sessions.
+These talks are led by Dr. James Lee and based on the Yale Outpatient Pediatric Curriculum.
+These talks are case-based interactive learning modules that include topics related to child development, well-child care, and common outpatient primary care issues.

 Monthly

-- Quality Improvement and Performance Improvement is a department-wide meeting led by the Vice-Chair for Clinical Affairs, and system-level problems identified with delivering optimal patient care, as well as presenting local Quality Improvement or Quality Assurance initiatives.
-This occurs in place of one morning report every month.
+• Quality Improvement and Performance Improvement is a department-wide meeting led by the Vice-Chair for Clinical Affairs, and system-level problems identified with delivering optimal patient care, as well as presenting local Quality Improvement or Quality Assurance initiatives.
+These occur monthly during noon conference.

-- Mock Codes are led by intensive care faculty, and combine didactics and hands-on scenarios to practice PALS, NRP and resuscitation skills.
-These occur during morning report, twice each month.
+• Mock Codes are led by intensive care faculty, and combine didactics and hands-on scenarios to practice PALS, NRP and resuscitation skills.
+These occur monthly during noon conference.

 Quarterly

-- Evidence Based Medicine Series led by Dr. Perkins and Dr. Crummey, provides an opportunity to review and apply concepts in critical appraisal of scientific literature held monthly at Santa Monica UCLA, provides an opportunity to review and apply concepts in critical appraisal of scientific literature.
+• Evidence Based Medicine Series led by Dr. Kamzan, provides an opportunity to review and apply concepts in critical appraisal of scientific literature held monthly at Santa Monica UCLA, provides an opportunity to review and apply concepts in critical appraisal of scientific literature.
 Residents are scheduled to participate in small groups twice each year.

 Annually